 The Chase representative told me that we can ignore the alerts, as they were likely triggered by a recent renaming from “Chase Bank” to “JP Morgan Chase Bank”.

-Finally, on May 31, I started receiving revised user agreement emails from Chase that confirmed what we were told by the Chase representative, as the emails started out with the following language,
+Finally, I started receiving revised user agreement emails from Chase that confirmed what we were told by the Chase representative, as the emails started out with the following language,

 Looking into both my Credit Karma and Credit Sesame account histories further, it appears that no new accounts were created with the Chase name change (this is good – as new accounts result in a “hard credit inquiry“, as opening or closing a credit card can impact your credit score), and all full account histories for each card are now displayed under “JPMCB Card Services”, example below.